AAA1459/SkinModHelper/README.md

 **For Mappers**:

 Use the Skin Swap Trigger to change the player's skin to any loaded skin mod!
-Usable in Ahorn or Lönn.
+Usable in Ahorn or LÃ¶nn.

 **For Skin Modders**: